 Step 4: Register And Undergo The Foreign Service Officer Test

 When deciding on a career track, the next step is registering for the Foreign Service Officer Test.
 The test involves a rigorous selection process that comprises a written test followed by submitting a personal narrative and an oral interview.

 The oral interview is a one-day test that includes role-playing exercises to assess the suitability of a job applicant.
 It is based on the following parameters making a successful Foreign Service Officer.

 Information integration and analysis

 Initiative and leadership

 Working with others

-On successfully clearing the biggest hurdle (FSOT test), you have to pass the security check and medical examination to finally earn the status of a diplomat in the UN.
+To successfully clear the most significant hurdle (FSOT test), you must pass the security check and medical examination to finally earn the status of a diplomat in the U.N.

-Once your application is approved, your name will appear on “The Register” which lists all the eligible candidates to become U.S. diplomats based on their review and scores.
+Once your application is approved, your name will appear in "The Register", which lists all the eligible candidates to become U.S. diplomats based on their reviews and scores.

 Gain work experience with Pathways Internship Programs (9 to 12 weeks)